GOAL OF THE MINOR

-The minor programme is taught by staff of the Centre for Conflict Studies (combining disciplinary backgrounds from political science, anthropology, non-western sociology and social psychology).
-The CCS staff brings to the classroom a degree of competence that combines a thorough understanding of the relevant theoretical ideas and academic debates with first-hand local fieldwork research experience and policy practice in such different countries as El Salvador, Peru, southern Mexico, Kosovo, Sri Lanka, Iraq, Uganda, Afghanistan.
+The minor programme is taught by staff of the Centre for Conflict Studies combining disciplinary backgrounds from political science, anthropology, non-western sociology and social psychology.
+The staff brings to the classroom a degree of competence that combines a thorough understanding of the relevant theoretical ideas and academic debates with first-hand local fieldwork research experience and policy practice in such different countries as Afghanistan, Iraq, Sri Lanka, El Salvador, Peru, southern Mexico, France, Kosovo, and Uganda.

 The minor programme has proven to be of great value for a wide range of students that major in such different disciplines as History, IR, Political Science, Anthropology, International Law, or Development Studies.
 The minor is taught in English and a substantial amount of places is reserved for external and exchange students.
 We encourage students from different national and academic backgrounds to work together in assignments, papers and presentations.
 We use feedback from students to continually improve our courses.

-'I enjoyed how current relevant events are discussed during the 'werkgroup' and put into context.
+'I enjoyed how current relevant events are discussed during the 'werkgroep' [seminar] and put into context.
 This shows how we can use the material and apply it to what is happening in today's world.' (student evaluation)

 'Wat ik erg sterk vond was het gemak waarmee recente gebeurtenissen gekoppeld werden aan de literatuur en concepten.
 Hiermee doel ik op de gebeurtenissen in Parijs, maar ook op de IS.' (student evaluation)'